IoannisAndrikos/ShortenURL/README.md

 **Description**

- An service integrated in Django framework for shorting an URL.
-Moreover, unit tests are included into the project
+ A project integrated in Django framework for shorting an URL.
+Unit tests are included.

 **Service:**